0x2b3bfa0/git-timestamp/README.md

 ## Persistence

-The hooks won't remain enabled across devices, so you'll need to run the `git config` command each time you clone the repository to a new device.
+Hooks won't remain enabled across devices, so you'll need to run the `git config` command each time you clone the repository to a new device.